 FSC Schedule and Events

-December 6-Convocation, Marya Hornbacher: Mental Health and Disability Awareness Week
+December 6-Convocation, Marya Hornbacher: “Get a Grip: Cultivating Mental Health in College and Beyond” [Buetow, 10:30-11:25]

 Monday Morning Mentor: The Monday Morning Mentor program was so successful that we renewed our subscription for the 2017-2018 academic year.
 In addition, we plan to have some fun with more faculty interaction this year.
 There will be small monthly prizes for listeners.
 Details will posted soon!

-♦ NEW … digital signage (2nd floor Meyer Hall): One of the digital screens across from Dr. Reineck’s office (Meyer 214) will now be used for Faculty news.
+digital signage (2nd floor Meyer Hall): One of the digital screens across from Dr. Reineck’s office (Meyer 214) will now be used for Faculty news.
 That’s right, we have our own digital screen!
 Kathy Haeg and I (Dr. Woodard) have been trained-in on posting information.
 Start looking for news and other fun posts soon.

+♦ NEW … Innovative Teaching & Learning ideas: We know that the Concordia faculty are undertaking new classroom and teaching initiatives each and every semester.
+This year we want to start collecting, recording, and celebrating this faculty creativity.
+There will even be prizes and awards at the spring 2018 Faculty Retreat!
 This will be easy and fun!
 We just want to know what new and exciting things are taking place in our classrooms.
 These “Innovative” ideas can be anything from individual lessons to entirely revamped courses.
 And your Innovative ideas don’t even have to be a success this first time!
 There will be no required assessment, application forms, paperwork, or questions from anyone.
 We just want to know what you are doing.
 More details will follow on the drop-down menu link above.
 This new program will be coordinated by Dr. Kris Bransford, Dr. David Woodard, and the Faculty Development Committee.